Grad and PT Student Technology Survival Guide

 - From here you can print, check your printing balance and check your printing history

-- Students requiring assistance with this in the library can talk to Brian Anderson
+- Students requiring assistance with this in the library should go to the Digital Learning Commons desk.

 - Save files to a flash drive or your OneDrive for Business account.